p-ortmann/dyntapy/readme.md

 ```shell
 python -m pip install -e path-to-your-folder
 ```
+using -e makes the repo editable.
+If you make changes or add a functionality it will be available in a fresh session or if you reload the module.
 3. verify that importing works as expected, open the interpreter
 ```shell
 python